surlykke/WindowArranger/README.md

 ### Wait

 With the `wait` option you can instruct `WindowArranger` to wait until the windows you want to arrange are present.
-Say you have a selector `title=Window1` in your config, then `WindowArranger` will wait until a window matching that is present.
+Say you have a criteria `title=Window1` in your config, then `WindowArranger` will wait until a window matching that is present.
 So with:

 ```
 WindowArranger -wait 20 configFile
 ```

-`WindowArranger` will wait up to 20 seconds for all selectors in the config to find a match.
+`WindowArranger` will wait up to 20 seconds for all criteria in the config to find a match.

 If the 20 seconds pass without all windows appearing, `WindowArranger` exits with a non-zero exit code.